 4. Parkinson’s Disease (PD)

 Parkinson’s disease (PD) is the second most common neurodegenerative disease and is estimated to afflict up to 5.8 million people worldwide, with the increased mean age of the population in the Western world, the prevalence of the disease is projected to rise.
-The current mainstay treatment of Parkinson’s disease (PD) consists of dopamine replacement therapy which, in addition to causing several side effects, does not delay disease progression.
+The current mainstay treatment of Parkinson’s disease (PD) consists of dopamine replacement therapy which does not delay disease progression.
 The field of gene editing system offers a potential means to improve current therapy.

 The researchers have engineered a new system for mammalian gene editing, which targets the RNA sequence instead of the DNA sequence.
 DNA codes for RNA molecules, which then code for proteins.
 In this way, targeting RNA can still change the gene product (a protein), but without making a change in the entire genome.
 This new ability to edit RNA opens up more potential opportunities to recover that function and treat many diseases, in almost any kind of cell.
 “The ability to correct disease-causing mutations is one of the primary goals of genome editing,” Dr. Feng Zhang, the study’s senior author and an associate professor in Brain and Cognitive Sciences and Biological Engineering departments at MIT, said in a press release.
 The team plans to continue to improve REPAIRv2 by manipulating the delivery system to improve its effectiveness when introduced into human cells.

 5. Huntington’s Disease